garrandall/popular-music-data/tracks/one-day-at-a-time-tupac-with-eminem-the-outlawz.md

 Would he try to save rap?
 We needing a change, the drama remains
 I spent my whole life, fighting myself
-That I cant win so I'm inviting some helpand every now and then I take rights from left Im still just like a kid, looking for stripes on my belt And that there is a fight in itself
+That I can't win so I'm inviting some helpand every now and then I take rights from left Im still just like a kid, looking for stripes on my belt And that there is a fight in itself
 So I just pray and hope god